top of page

 Buy Direct - We Deliver

-Magnesiacore Inc. prides itself on understanding the customers' needs when it comes to building materials that provides good quality and proper functions.
+Magnesiacore Inc. prides itself on understanding customers' needs when it comes to building materials that provides good quality and proper functions.
 The building industry in general relies mostly on certified testing agencies that perform theoretical analysis by separate testing to try to mimic real life situations to indicate a materials potential performance.
-Magnesiacore does that too, but in addition we also provide you with the clear and plain language results available only from real world, real life, examples like no one else truly can.
+Magnesiacore does that too, but in addition, we provide you with the clear and plain language results available only from real world, real life examples.

 REAL LIFE FIRE TESTING

-A real life material performance comparison was performed in a North America Municipality in the fall of the year 2010.
+A real life material performance comparison was performed in a North America Municipality in the fall of 2010.
 The following is a documentation in pictures with captions highlighting the event:

-Some 250 Public Officials from various authorities attended from all ranks of Fire Fighting, Emergency Responders, Policing, Forensics and other professionals in the relevant field with interest.
-The location was an actual motel room which was constructed in the typical manner most are and was fully furnished with normal materials, furniture and fixtures.
-The purpose was to create a real life situation rather than relying only on engineered theoretical testing.
+Some 250 Public Officials in Fire Fighting, Emergency Response, Policing, Forensics, and other relevant fields were in attendance.
+The location was an actual motel room, constructed in a typical manner and fully furnished with normal materials, furniture, and fixtures.
+The purpose was to create a real life situation rather than relying solely on engineered theoretical testing.

-An officer threw a typical real incendiary device (a Molotov Cocktail) in from the window initiating a real fire inside the room.
-The fire was allowed to burn freely and naturally for the normal amount of time that allows for firefighters and alarms to respond.
+An officer threw a real typical incendiary device (a Molotov Cocktail) into the building from the window, initiating a real fire inside the room.
+The fire was allowed to burn freely and naturally for the normal amount of time that allows alarms and firefighters to respond.

-After the fire ... everything inside was incinerated and no building board materials on the ceiling survived except the magnesiacore.
-In fact the magnesiacore.com logo is still clearly visible after the fire as if it was not even ever in a fire and after the interior of the room was sprayed with high pressure fire-hoses by firefighters with heavy equipment.
+After the fire, everything inside was incinerated and no building board materials on the ceiling survived except magnesiacore.
+Remarkably, the magnesiacore.com logo was still clearly visible after the fire, and even after the interior of the room was sprayed by high-pressure hoses from firefighters.

-All of the accredited testing listed below, which is often passed by many other materials, does not hold a candle to the real life results documented by a real fire which shows the difference between magnesiacore and the conventional construction materials.
+All of the accredited testing listed below, often passed by many other materials, cannot compare to the real life results documented above, showing the difference between magnesiacore and conventional construction materials.

 ACCREDITED FIRE TESTING